-Read on to learn which Valtrex side effects are common, moderate or rare, and what other potential adverse reactions there are.
+Read on to learn which Valtrex side effects are common or rare, and what other potential adverse reactions may occur.
 This isn’t meant to be a substitute for medical advice.
 Please consult a physician.

 Here are listed side effects: